nanomsg/nng/docs/ref/tools/nngcat.md

 Use `--cacert FILE` to supply certificate authorities for peer validation.
 Use `--cert FILE` and `--key FILE` to present a local certificate and private key.
 If `--cert` is supplied without `--key`, the certificate file is expected to contain both the certificate and private key.
+Use `--pass PASSPHRASE` to decrypt an encrypted private key.
+The passphrase is supplied literally (unlike OpenSSL's `-pass` passphrase-source option), so it may be visible to other local users through process inspection.

+Use `--psk-identity IDENTITY` and `--psk HEXKEY` to configure TLS pre-shared-key authentication. `HEXKEY` must be a non-empty, even-length hexadecimal string.
+Both options are required.
+PSK support depends on the configured TLS engine.

 `--insecure` disables peer validation.
 This is useful for local testing with self-signed certificates, but it should not be used for production traffic.